 Zainichi and Ainu and Burakumin, Oh My!

 Do you find yourself wondering about your friends and potential marriage partners?
 How can you be sure they’re entirely descended from the ethnically pure Yamato and Jomon peoples?
 Surely you’ve noticed how Hiroshi’s eyelids are slightly different from yours.
 Isn’t Ami’s skin a little too dark?
 And what’s up with Risa’s name?
 Isn’t that just “Lisa” with an “R”?
 How do you know they aren’t mixed with Zainichi Koreans, Burakumin, or even indigenous Ainu?
 Well, put those worries to rest.
 Because Nihonjin? also supports blood analysis!
 Simply obtain a drop of blood from the person in question, place it on a sterile test strip, and sit back while Nihonjin? performs a DNA-level test to ensure it’s 100% pure Japanese blood.
-In fact, Nihonjin? is so sophisticated, it can even identify Japanese people who were born overseas.
+In fact, Nihonjin?’s so sophisticated, it can even identify Japanese people who were born overseas.
 You’ll rest easy once Nihonjin? reports back that はい, your fiance is pure 純日本人 Japanese.
 Of course, should the result be No, the app lightly informs you that “Houston, we have a problem.”
 Hilarious!

 Kickstarter Campaign to Raise 8,000,000 Yen

 Nihonjin? is currently available to a select number of beta testers.
-Funding for the initial rollout is being raised through a Kickstarter campaign, with a target of 8 million yen.
+Funding for the initial roll-out is being raised through a Kickstarter campaign, with a target of 8 million yen.
 Excess funds will be used to benefit underprivileged members of the Zaitokukai.

 Nihonjin? includes language support for both Japanese and English, and accesses your device’s front-facing camera to determine which language you’re greeted with.
 Supplies are limited and experts predict high demand for Nihonjin?, so don’t wait!
 Pre-order yours today!